 Today, Internet is one of the most important social infrastructures, and has reached every corner of society, from personal social media, e-commerce and video streaming services, through to corporate information systems, public services and financial services, teleworking, remote medical care, and information-sharing during natural disasters.
 IIJ shall continue to take the initiative in developing Internet-related technologies.
-We shall contribute to solving global issues through improving user friendliness and operational efficiency, reducing the transport of people and cargo, saving energy and applying renewable energy.
+We shall improve user friendliness and operational efficiency and reduce the movement of people and goods.